 Tools like Power BI, and other data analytic software, allow unified information to be processed simultaneously.
 This creates easier collaboration between teams when issues arise.
 These data analyzers paired with cloud computing allow for information to be passed seamlessly across many locations.
 There is no need to update the server and pull down the latest data pack, it is all already there for users to access in an instant.

-Microsoft has developed a massive product line intended to function across the board quickly and efficiently.
+Microsoft has developed a targeted product line intended to function across the board quickly and efficiently.
 When you integrate Dynamics 365 you get deep integration with Office 365 (calendars, client requests), LinkedIn, and many other data sources.
 This allows you to have one single view of your processes, relationships, and data.
 Microsoft has the tools to pull together your factory and field service to ensure your processes are working as smoothly as possible.